marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 ### Building the chart with RubyGems data

-Given that the google chart module is properly set up, we can now replace our ugly `<ul>` with a nice looking chart, so open up `app/views/main.html` and change the unordered list to:
+Given that the Google Chart module is properly set up, we can now replace our ugly `<ul>` with a nice looking chart, so open up `app/views/main.html` and change the unordered list to: